Quotes

 High Low Last Chg

-@KW - HARD RED WINTER WHEAT - CBOT
+@KW - KC HRW WHEAT - CBOT

 High Low Last Chg